DavisPL-Teaching/189c/lecture3/README.md

 # Lecture 3: Advanced Z3

-**Please note: This lecture has not yet been updated for winter quarter 2026.**

-Plan:
+## Tuesday, February 17

+Announcements:

+- Midterm has been graded

+- Mid-quarter survey is out: due this Friday

+- HW3 is out!
+Due next Friday

+Plan for this week: advanced Z3

+Today:
 - Strings and regular expressions

-Some subset of the following:
+Next, some subset of the following:
 - Functions, arrays, etc.
 - Z3 in practice
 - Z3 internals